-Diabetes management and treatment is expensive.
-According to the American Diabetes Association (ADA), the average cost of health care for a person with diabetes is $13,741 a year—more than twice the cost of health care for a person without diabetes.1
+Diabetes management is expensive.
+According to the American Diabetes Association (ADA), the average cost of health care for a person with diabetes is $16,752 a year—more than twice the cost of health care for a person without diabetes.1

 Health insurance helps pay for medical care, including the cost of diabetes care.
-Health insurance options include the following:
+Your health insurance options are

 - private health insurance, which includes group and individual health insurance

 - government health insurance, such as Medicare, Medicaid, the Children’s Health Insurance Program (CHIP), TRICARE, and veterans’ health care programs

 Under current law, health insurance companies can’t refuse to cover you or charge you more just because you have a “pre-existing condition”—that is, a health problem you had before the date that new health coverage starts.

 Changes to insurance rules happen often and may affect your health insurance choices.
 Learn more or get help with your health insurance questions through